 PRO QUESTION!
 Can I use a nickname in an email greeting?
 In general, don't use a nickname or a shortened version of a name unless they sign their reply with it.
 For example, if you are emailing Elizabeth, don't assume they are called Beth.
 However, if they sign off with Beth, then do address them with Beth.

 Keep Improving Your Business Emails

-Continue improving your communication skills for professional situations - get in touch with Talaera.
-If you wish to take your professional English communication skills to the next level, here are some valuable resources.
+Continue improving your communication skills for professional situations.
+Get in touch with Talaera if you wish to take your professional English communication skills to the next level, or join one of our live free webinars.

 - 8 Great Idioms To Enhance Your Professional Emails